AEK Athens F.C.: Golden Years (1988–1997)

-AEK also chased the elusive Championship title and it finally came in 1989.
-Coached by former player Dušan Bajević, AEK clinched the title after a winning a crucial match 1–0 against Olympiacos at the Athens Olympic Stadium.
+In the summer of 1988 the new president Stratos Gidopoulos hired the former player Dušan Bajević and with signings such as Mirosław Okoński and Antonis Minou built a well-worked team.
+AEK clinched the title after winning a crucial match 1–0 against Olympiacos at the Athens Olympic Stadium.
 Takis Karagiozopoulos scored the goal that gave AEK its first Championship after ten years.
-AEK won also the Greek Super Cup of 1989, beating Panathinaikos on penalties after the match ended in a 1–1 draw.
+The following season with the addition of Daniel Batista AEK won also the Greek Super Cup of 1989, beating Panathinaikos on penalties after the match ended in a 1–1 draw and the League Cup winning Olympiacos by 3–2, in an institution that took place only once.